 THE WRITE KIND OF RIGHTING Where does the legal writing stop and the actual writing begin?
 We argue that there's no difference.
-Good legal writing is good writing, and we'll help you master this crucial skill with the help of targeted coursework-notably our Legal Practice Program, which boasts nine full-time professors with an average of more than eight years of experience as lawyers and 17 years as professors.
-They ensure that one of the first things ILs learn in law school is how to analyze, research, and especially write about legal matters.
-As a 2L and 3L, you can take a variety of upper-level writing skills courses, learning how to apply advanced rhetorical techniques in legal settings varying from legislatures to judicial chambers to highstakes negotiations.
-There's also Prof. Patrick Barry's Good with Words courses, where this lawyer with a PhD in English will guide you through finding your voice as a writer on topics ranging from telling your own story to advocating for systemic change.
+Good legal writing is good writing, and we'll help you master this crucial skill with the help of targeted coursework-notably our Legal Practice Program, which boasts 10 professors who ensure that one of the first things ILs learn in law school is how to research, analyze, and especially write about legal matters.
+They also avail themselves of peer tutoring and programming, much of it available online.
+As a 2L and 3L, you can take Prof. Patrick Barry's Good with Words courses, where this lawyer with a PhD in English will guide you through finding your voice as a writer on topics ranging from telling your own story to advocating for systemic change.
 You may not be Faulkner when you walk out of Michigan Law, but on the other hand, you won't be Faulkner.

-+ 2 LUIS C.DEBACA, '93

-Your study of human rights law will be led by faculty who have been at the forefront of this important work.
+42 LUIS C.DEBACA, '93 Your study of human rights law will be led by faculty who have been at the forefront of this important work.
 Prof. Luis C.deBaca, '93, is one such heavy-hitter.
 Not only is he credited with developing the global standard for investigating human trafficking cases, he is one of the most decorated federal prosecutors in US history.
 He received the Attorney General's John Marshall Award from Attorney General Janet Reno and the Distinguished Service Award from Attorney General John Ashcroft.

-43

-BUTCH CARPENTER SCHOLARSHIP

-Alden J. "Butch" Carpenter was well known to U-M before he enrolled in law school here.
+43 BUTCH CARPENTER SCHOLARSHIP Alden J. "Butch" Carpenter was well known to U-M before he enrolled in law school here.
 After an injury prevented this football captain from becoming a professional athlete, the Flint, Michigan, native decided on a law career in order to give back to his community.
 He died suddenly in 1978, before completing his legal studies.
 The Butch Carpenter Memorial Scholarship Fund awards scholarships annually to three promising IL members of the Black Law Students Association.